-Fees of £nil (2020: £nil) in relation to non-audit services for tax compliance have also been borne by a fellow group undertaking in the year.
+Non-assurance services in relation to taxation compliance services of \$nil (2020: \$nil) have been borne by a fellow group undertaking.

 6 Staff costs and directors' remuneration

 The Company has no employees (2020: no employees).

 Directors' remuneration is borne by other companies within the AECOM group and not specifically recharged.
 The Directors do not consider it is practicable to allocate remuneration received between qualifying services provided to the Company and other services provided to the AECOM group of companies.